Alt Text SEO Best Practices: 9 Rules for 2026

 How AltText.ai Helps

-AI-powered image analysis generates unique descriptions for each photo—no templates, no generic placeholders.
+AI-powered image analysis generates unique descriptions for each photo – no templates, no generic placeholders.
 The system supports 130+ languages and integrates directly with WooCommerce and Shopify to incorporate product names.
-Yoast and Rank Math keywords are pulled automatically.
+Yoast and Rank Math keywords are pulled in automatically.

 Additional features include tone controls and prefix/suffix options for brand consistency.